 In December 2015, the European Commission finalised the rules of the General Data Protection Regulation (GDPR).
-Intended to enhance personal data protection with in Europe, the regulation came into force in May 2016, and the period of grace will end on 25th May 2018.
+Intended to enhance personal data protection within Europe, the regulation came into force in May 2016, with a period of grace ending on 25th May 2018.

 Here is what you need to do:

-- Processes: In order to comply with the regulations, you must develop appropriate data management process at a technological and organisational level – such as minimising personal data usage and the use of encryption
+- Processes: In order to comply with the regulations, you must develop appropriate data management process at a technological and organisational level – such as minimising personal data usage and to use encryption.

-- Location: The regulation will apply not only to businesses residing and operating in the EU, but also to those outside of the region that process personal data collected within the EU as a result of services or goods provided to citizens.
+- Location: The regulation will apply not only to businesses residing and operating within the EU, but also to those outside of the region that process personal data collected within the EU, as a result of services or goods provided to citizens.

-You could ultimately decide to take a 2 step approach to ensure you are fully compliant with the latest laws:
+Our tip is a two-step approach to ensure you are fully compliant with the latest laws:

 - Mix the art of business with the science of technology: IT must offer pragmatic guidance that remains adaptable to the needs of the business, yet clearly enables compliance to be met by May 2018.
-Internal teams, lines of businesses and most importantly the employees will need to change their day to day use of the data.
+Internal teams, lines of businesses and, most importantly, employees will need to change their day to day use of data.
 This will require guidance, support and training to ensure a smooth transition of internal traditions.